 3.5 Contractor Standards for Physical Locations

 Physical location is defined as a location the contractor owns, leases, or uses as dedicated space to provide services to customers and/or attend meetings with customers.
-The contractor must complete the DARS3442, Employment Services Provider Physical Location Information form for each facility it owns, leases, or uses as dedicated space to provide service to customers.
+The contractor must complete the DARS3442A, Provider Physical Locations Information-Part A and the DARS3442B, Provider Physical Locations Information-Part B forms for each facility it owns, leases, or uses as dedicated space to provide service to customers.

 The contractor must maintain the following records and ensure that a current copy is on file with the assigned TWC contract manager and regional program specialist: